 Annual tuition fees are payable in two instalments at Tor Vergata with deadlines in November and in March; detailed information about deadlines will be published into the Students Guide 2020.

-Italian and EU Students – please refer to the Students Guide 2019, chapter 7, as no changes have been made for 2020/2021.
+Italian and EU Students – please refer to the Students Guide 2020/21, chapter 7.

 Non-EU students coming from this* list of countries, will be asked to pay an annual tuition fee of 656,00 €.
 LazioDisco scholarship winners will have a reduction of 140 euro, paying 516,00 €.